josemari29/scinet-site/pages/guide/Apptainer-on-Ceres.md

 ### `apptainer exec`

 A container image can contain many executables / scripts.
-The singularity exec command can be used to select which program to run in the container.
+The apptainer exec command can be used to select which program to run in the container.
 For example, to run a simple R script using the Rscript command in the container, prefix the Rscript command with  `apptainer exec r-base.img`:

 ```bash
 [user.name@sn-cn-11-2 ~]$ cat test.R